Residential Care FAQs

 Resthaven has a preferred pharmacy provider.
 Medicines ordered by your doctor are delivered to the home by the pharmacy.
 Residents choosing to use this provider for supply of their medicines have direct access to a limited after-hours emergency supply held on site.

-In the first instance, we encourage you to raise any personal concerns with nursing staff or with the Manager, who is readily available, and committed to dealing with any concerns or complaints you may have.
+If you have a complaint, in the first instance, we encourage you to raise any personal concerns with nursing staff or with the manager, who is available and committed to dealing with any concerns or complaints you may have.